 Where the debtor is seeking this type of declaratory relief, the debtor must proceed by way of Superior Court action or application.
-This is due to the fact that Small Claims Courts does not have the jurisdiction to grant a party this type of equitable relief (pursuant to Section 96 (3) Courts of Justice Act, R.S.O.
+This is due to the fact that the Small Claims Court does not have the jurisdiction to grant a party this type of relief (see Sections 96 and 97, Courts of Justice Act, R.S.O.
 1990, c.
 C.43).

 More and more often we are seeing claimants walking through the door looking for legal advice regarding claims for amounts in the ‘ambiguous range’ of $15,000.00-$45,000.00.

 While it may seem counterintuitive to the desire to avoid unnecessarily increasing legal fees, it is important to spend the time considering the costs, benefits, and strategic concerns of pursuing a claim in Small Claims Court or Superior Court and the relief that can be obtained in either jurisdiction.